How To Get A Hornby Train Set Without Breaking The BankOn August 26, 2015 Beginner's 2 Comments Tags: HowTo

 One of the top ways to save a few coins is by signing up to newsletters.
 Although they might clog up your inbox, you’ll be first to know when a brand new sale or promotion is launched and you can click over to their site to grab a bargain.
 Some sales are incredibly cheap but often for a limited time only – both eHattons and Gaugemaster have regular bargains on offer.

 Steer Clear Of DCC

 Train sound effects, smoke and lights are appealing.
-However they’re unnecessary and can add hundreds of pounds to railway.
+However, they’re unnecessary and can add hundreds of pounds to the railway.

 But when starting you don’t need these features.
-Just go for good, old, reliable DC / analog trains and controllers and you’ve save a lot of money!
+Just go for good, old, reliable DC/analog trains and controllers and you’ve saved a lot of money!

 If you really want the extra features DCC offers, you can always upgrade later when you have more money.

 Do It Yourself